Marian Young, PhD

 Bethesda MD 20892-4320

-The goal of the Section is to explore the mechanisms that control the function of extracellular matrix proteins found in the skeleton.
-Our current strategy focuses on a subcategory of matrix components known as small leucine-rich proteoglycans (SLRPs).
-In the past several years, we have studied the function of three SLRPs, biglycan (bgn) decorin (dcn) and fibromodulin (fmod) and have focused on mechanistic analysis of their unique roles in bones, teeth, cartilage and tendon.
-Our working hypothesis is that these SLRP's control skeletal tissue function via both anabolic (through differentiation and formation) and catabolic (breakdown or resorption) mechanisms which, in some cases, work by modulating growth factor availability.
-Part of our goal was to uncover novel factors that synergize with the SLRPs to control their function.
-The ultimate purpose of this work is to develop practical applications for these SLRPs in ameliorating diseases such as osteopenia (low bone mass), osteoarthritis (loss of cartilage) and ectopic bone formation in soft tissues.
+The goal of Dr. Marian Young’s section is to explore the function of extracellular matrix (ECM) proteins found in skeletal tissues.
+The current focus is on the small leucine-rich proteoglycans (SLRPs) biglycan (bgn), decorin (dcn), and fibromodulin (fmod), and the Wnt target gene known as WISP1.
+Dr. Young’s research explores how these ECM components control skeletal tissue function via both anabolic (through differentiation and formation) and catabolic (breakdown or resorption) mechanisms which, in some cases, work by modulating growth factor availability.
+The group also investigates how stem cell fate can be regulated by the ECM in multiple skeletal sites including bones, teeth, cartilage and tendon.
+The ultimate purpose of the research is to develop practical applications for these ECM components in ameliorating diseases such as osteopenia (low bone mass), osteoarthritis (loss of cartilage) and ectopic bone formation in soft tissues.

 Berendsen AD, Fisher LW, Kilts TM, Owens RT, Robey PG, Gutkind JS, Young MF.
 Modulation of canonical Wnt signaling by the extracellular matrix component biglycan.
 Proc Natl Acad Sci U S A. 2011;108(41):17022-7.

 Kram V, Kilts TM, Bhattacharyya N, Li L, Young MF.
 Small leucine rich proteoglycans, a novel link to osteoclastogenesis.
 Sci Rep. 2017;7(1):12627.